suongfiori/Responsive-ToggleNav-LandingPage/README.md

 :heavy_check_mark: Smooth transitions and animations when the menu navbar is opened or closed.

-:heavy_check_mark: A clean and modern design that is easy to customize.

 ### Usage
 :arrow_right: To see this landing page, simply open the index.html file in your web browser.